 (3) Airblast level measurements must be made with the measuring microphone located at least 5 metres from any substantial sound reflecting surface (other than the ground plane).

-22. Instruments to comply with Schedule 4
+22. Sound measuring equipment must comply with Schedule 4

-(1) Measurement and assessment of noise emissions for the purposes of these regulations must be made with instruments that are calibrated in accordance with and otherwise comply with Schedule 4.
+(1) Measurement and assessment of noise emissions for the purposes of these regulations must be made with sound measuring equipment that is calibrated in accordance with and otherwise complies with Schedule 4.

-(2) An instrument for which a certificate has been issued under clause 2 of Schedule 4 within the 2 year period immediately preceding the date of its use is taken to have been calibrated in accordance with Schedule 4.
+(2) Sound measuring equipment for which a certificate has been issued under Schedule 4 clause 2(2) within the 2 year period immediately preceding the date of its use is taken to have been calibrated in accordance with Schedule 4.

-(3) Where immediately before the commencement of these regulations an instrument complied with regulation 16(2) of the Noise Abatement (Neighbourhood Annoyance) Regulations 1979 4, the instrument is to be taken to comply with Schedule 4 until the expiration of 2 years from the last date on which that instrument was calibrated.
+[Regulation 22 inserted in Gazette 5 Dec 2013 p.
+5713-14.]

 23. Calibration results to be available

 The owner or person in control of a calibration laboratory must —